-Ready For A Refresh?
-7 Tips For Auditing Your Signage
+7 Tips For Auditing Your Signage in 2020

 Per a study by the University of Cincinnati, roughly 60% of businesses said that changing the design or enhancing the visibility of their signage had a positive impact.
 An upgrade increased their sales, the number of transactions and profits by an average of about 10%!

 The solution?
-Conduct a regular audit or review of your facility’s interior, exterior and grounds for signage.
+Conduct an audit of your space's interior, exterior and grounds for signage.
 Retailers that use a lot of temporary or seasonal signs may benefit from reviews several times per year, while other businesses and organizations might plan on once a year or every other year.

 But what to audit?
-Here are seven tips.
-During your review, look for:
+Here are seven tips:

-1.Visibility: Begin with the obvious — can customers see your signage?
-A basic question, but overgrown foliage can often obscure a sign and so can competing signs — including your own!
+Begin with the obvious — can customers see your signage?
+This might seem a basic question, but trees, foliage and discarded objects can often obscure a sign and so can competing signs — including your own.

-3.Message: Does your signage correctly communicate the nature of your business?
-For example, it’s not unusual for a dry cleaner to begin offering alterations.
+Does your signage correctly communicate new safety measures and operating measures such as contactless delivery, new entrances and exits, and updated store hours?
 Be sure to check office or resident directories and retailer tenant panels on pylon signs.
 Is all the information up-to-date?

-5.Repair: Check for burned-out lights, loose fittings and overall appearance.
-Per a FedEx Office/Ketchum Global Research study, over 50% of survey respondents indicated that poor signage quality deters them from entering a place of business!
+Check for burned-out lights, loose fittings and overall appearance.
+Per a FedEx Office/Ketchum Global Research study, over 50% of survey respondents indicated that poor signage quality deters them from entering a place of business.

-7.Space utilization: Don’t focus solely on what you have; imagine the signage you may be missing!
+Don’t focus solely on what you have; imagine the signage you may be missing!
 Floor and ceiling graphics are but two examples of how once-overlooked signage “real estate” is now being put to good use.
-Vehicle graphics often represent another great signage opportunity!
+Vehicle graphics often represent another great signage opportunity.